hoangcuong2011/Good-Papers/One Model To Learn Them ALL.md

 While the work is definitely exciting, everything is still far behind what was advertised by the catchy title (I think many people have a problem with this title!)

-More specifically, the result is significantly behind SOTA (Table 1).
-The authors commented they didn't tune well the model, and I believe all of us are eager to wait for a hopefully much better result from the authors in the coming time.
+More specifically, the result is substantially behind SOTA (Table 1).
+Admittedly when the baseline is very behind from the SOTA, it is quite hard to fully convince readers any statement.

+The authors commented they didn't tune well the model, and I believe all of us are eager to wait for a much better result from the authors in near future.

-As a side note, I was wondering whethere it should be better to tune the model simultaneously over all the tasks or not.
+As a side note, I was wondering whethere the model should be tuned simultaneously over all the tasks or not.
 That would be great, but very hard to do and I am not sure it would be helpful (even harmful).